Dripdrop12/ipardalis/content/babies/available.md

 +++
-title = "Panther Chameleons for sale" header_title = "Chameleon for sale" id = "available" description = "Individually-raised Ambilobe Panther Chameleons for sale.
+title = "Ambilobe Panther Chameleons for sale" header_title = "Chameleon for sale" id = "available" description = "Individually-raised Ambilobe Panther Chameleons for sale.
 All our chameleons are at least 3 months of age, healthy, vibrant and ready to thrive as a pet in your home."